-May 7, 2019 Monster Hunter: World has now sold more than 12 million units shipped.
+July 18, 2019 Monster Hunter: World has now sold 13 million copies worldwide.

 Monster Hunter: World was already an astronomical success almost as soon as it launched August 9.
 It quickly rose to the number four slot on Valve’s client by current player numbers, and cracked the top ten of Steam’s biggest concurrent player counts – ever.

 Hours after it launched on Steam, concurrent player counts exceeded 200,000, putting Monster Hunter just behind Steam’s regular top three trio of PUBG, Dota 2, and CS:GO.
-Even in fourth place, that puts Capcom’s latest beyond the likes of GTA5, Rainbow Six Siege, and even massive free-to-play titles like Warframe – it’s astronomical degree of success no matter how you slice it.
+Even in fourth place, that put Capcom’s game beyond the likes of GTA5, Rainbow Six Siege, and even massive free-to-play titles like Warframe – it’s an astronomical degree of success no matter how you slice it.

 You can watch the numbers rise on Steam for yourself.
-Steam Charts keeps track of all-time peak user counts, and Monster Hunter: World is already in the top ten.
-Purely by player count, that makes Monster Hunter the biggest new Steam game of 2018.
-It’s also already surpassed any other Japanese game in Steam history, and by extension it’s Capcom’s biggest PC title, too.
+Steam Charts keeps track of all-time peak user counts, and Monster Hunter: World is in the top ten.
+It’s also surpassed any other Japanese game in Steam history, and by extension it’s Capcom’s biggest PC title, too.

-Monster Hunter: World sales numbers already painted it as Capcom’s biggest game ever, and that was announced just a handful of months after the console release back in January.
+Monster Hunter: World sales numbers already painted it as Capcom’s biggest game ever, and that was announced just a handful of months after the console release back in January 2018.
 It seems the lengthy delay for this port didn’t do much to dampen anticipation for the series first jump to western PCs.
-SteamSpy estimates the number of PC copies owned is anywhere between 2 and 5 million, and the game’s player count has held strong at around 270,000 peak concurrent players each day.
+SteamSpy estimates the number of PC copies currently owned is anywhere between five and ten million.

 If you’re one of the many who’s jumping in for the first time, check out our Monster Hunter: World beginner’s guide.
 Or, if you’re on the fence, dig into our Monster Hunter: World PC review.
 (Spoiler: the success is well-deserved.)